-While all types of fraud pose serious challenges, identity fraud is one of the most potent, and one that consumers need to take extra care to detect and avoid.
-People need to educate themselves on how to protect their personal information, but many might feel like they don’t know where to begin.
-There are five main steps which can be taken to guard against identity fraud and stop fraudsters and scammers from obtaining personal information or accessing accounts.
+While all types of fraud pose serious challenges, identity fraud is one of the most potent and one that consumers need to take extra care to detect and avoid.
+People need to educate themselves on protecting their personal information, but many might feel like they don’t know where to begin.
+Five main steps can be taken to guard against identity fraud and stop fraudsters and scammers from obtaining personal information or accessing accounts.

 - Here's our list of the best secure router on the market

 - We've built a list of the best ransomware protection around

 - Check out our list of the best malware removal services on the market